NanoComp/meep/doc/docs/FAQ.md

 For flux calculations involving pulsed (i.e., Gaussian) sources, it is important to run the simulation long enough to ensure that all the fields have sufficiently decayed away (i.e., due to absorption by the PMLs, etc).
 Terminating the simulation prematurely will result in the Fourier-transformed fields, which are being accumulated during the time stepping (as explained in [Introduction](Introduction.md#transmittancereflectance-spectra)), to not be fully converged.
 Convergence of the fields is typically achieved by lowering the `decay_by` parameter in the `stop_when_fields_decayed` [run function](Python_User_Interface.md#run-functions).
 Alternatively, you can explicitly set the run time to some numeric value that you repeatedly double, instead of using the field decay.
 Sometimes it is also informative to double the `cutoff` parameter of sources to increase their smoothness (reducing the amplitude of long-lived high-frequency modes).

-### Why are my reflectance/transmittance values greater than one?
+### Why are my reflectance/transmittance values less than zero and/or greater than one?

-There are three possible explanations: (1) the normalization and the scattering runs are not comparable because e.g., the sources or flux monitors are not in the same position within the structure, (2) the run time is not long enough and hence all of the flux is not being collected in either or both runs, or (3) the flux is being computed at a frequency which is too far away from the center of the source bandwidth; in such cases the flux values are too small and may be dominated by rounding errors.
+There are three possible explanations: (1) the normalization and the scattering runs are not comparable because e.g., the sources or flux monitors are not in the same position within the structure, (2) the [run time is not long enough](#checking-convergence) and hence all of the flux is not being collected in either or both runs, or (3) the flux is being computed at a frequency which is too far away from the center of the source bandwidth; in such cases the flux values are too small and may be dominated by rounding errors.

 ### Why doesn't turning off subpixel averaging work?